 Everything ultimately comes down to trust – Marcus Sheridan

 The content of this page should be of interest to everyone.
-You are strongly urged to read this page in its entirety.
+You are urged to read this page in its entirety.
 There are many companies demolishing / removing swimming pools who simply are not licensed.
 And, there are contractors who do have the correct licensing credentials, but lack the experience, knowledge, and competency to be performing swimming pool removal / demolition services.

 - Yes, unlicensed contractors have manners, speak clearly, and follow up on phone calls.

 - Yes, unlicensed contractors have nice trucks and equipment.

 - Yes, unlicensed / deceptive contractors will pull permits (when necessary).

 - Yes, unlicensed / deceptive contractors have references and they have insurance certificates / copies of their insurance policy.

 - Yes, unlicensed / deceptive contractors have nice proposal presentation packages, complete with a nice, glossy, 4-color folder!

 - Yes, unlicensed / deceptive contractors will provide you with a warranty.

 - YES, AN UNLICENSED CONTRACTOR IS WELL REHEARSED.
 You’re certainly not the first person they have deceived.
 Practice makes perfect.